mahavedalla/mahavedalla/docs/questions/magga/is-the-noble-eightfol-path-conditioned-or-unconditioned.md

-# Is the Noble Eightfol Path conditioned or unconditioned?
+Question: Is the Noble Eightfol Path conditioned or unconditioned?
 Answer in Brief: -
  Category: Magga
 Sutta References: MN 44